loader image

 Why Does Ear Wax Become Hard and Impacted?

-Hard impacted wax does not happen overnight.
+Hard impacted ear wax does not form suddenly.

 1. Age-Related Changes